Though many hotel rewards programs inflate the value of their points, Marriott Bonvoy points can be extremely versatile and valuable.

-In fact, there is good news for Starwood and Marriott members alike: Marriott points are more valuable than ever.
-Though they don’t have as high a redemption value as Starwood’s famous Starpoints, you can collect Marriott points at a much faster rate and – since Marriott has incorporated Starwood’s point transfer options (you can now transfer points to more than 40 frequent flyer partners) – Marriott points are extremely versatile.
+Well, we have good news: Marriott points are more valuable than ever.
+Though Marriott Bonvoy points don’t have as high a redemption value as Starwood’s famous Starpoints, you can collect Marriott points at a much faster rate – and since Marriott has incorporated Starwood’s point transfer options (giving you the ability to transfer points to more than 40 frequent flyer partners), Marriott points are extremely versatile.

 A great introduction to Marriott Rewards

 With 6 points per dollar on Marriott hotel purchases, 2 points per dollar on other purchases and a free night certificate every year on your card anniversary, you can easily score a few free hotel nights with the card in the first year.

 As you can see from our chart below, Marriott points are a bit inflated.
 While the average rewards program point is worth around 1 cent, we estimate that Marriott points are worth only 0.8 cents apiece.
 Still, this is a pretty good value for a hotel program, especially one that offers such generous sign-up promotions and is so flexible on redeeming points.